Xiomaro/combat_logger_configs/README.md

 -f FILE, --file FILE          instead of sniffing for bdo packages, it will use the given *.pcap file -o OUTPUT, --output OUTPUT    custom output file
 ```
+## Need help?
+If you have any questions, feel free to add me on Discord: ORACLE#7672